SkylineCommunications/dataminer-docs/connector-help/connector_help/Ceragon Networks Netmaster.md

 ### General

-This page displays general information, such as the **Description** of devices found in theNMS.
+This page displays general information, such as the **Description** of devices found in the NMS.

 It displays the **Connection Redundancy Status** table, which shows the current redundancy status of both element connections and gives an overview of what polling address is currently in use, in standby or unreachable.